PGGM Investments Increases Position in Iron Mountain Incorporated (NYSE:IRM)

-PGGM Investments increased its holdings in shares of Iron Mountain Incorporated (NYSE:IRM) by 1.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 387,973 shares of the financial services provider’s stock after buying an additional 5,665 shares during the quarter.
-PGGM Investments owned 0.13% of Iron Mountain worth $16,857,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+PGGM Investments grew its stake in Iron Mountain Incorporated (NYSE:IRM) by 1.5% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 387,973 shares of the financial services provider’s stock after acquiring an additional 5,665 shares during the quarter.
+PGGM Investments owned about 0.13% of Iron Mountain worth $16,857,000 at the end of the most recent quarter.

 A number of other hedge funds have also made changes to their positions in the stock.
 BlackRock Inc. grew its stake in Iron Mountain by 1.1% during the 2nd quarter.
 BlackRock Inc. now owns 23,134,540 shares of the financial services provider’s stock worth $979,052,000 after buying an additional 258,708 shares during the last quarter.
 State Street Corp grew its stake in Iron Mountain by 6.7% during the 2nd quarter.
 State Street Corp now owns 13,457,306 shares of the financial services provider’s stock worth $577,633,000 after buying an additional 841,781 shares during the last quarter.
 Geode Capital Management LLC grew its stake in Iron Mountain by 1.1% during the 2nd quarter.
 Geode Capital Management LLC now owns 6,098,671 shares of the financial services provider’s stock worth $258,359,000 after buying an additional 67,748 shares during the last quarter.
 Invesco Ltd. grew its stake in Iron Mountain by 1.1% during the 2nd quarter.
 Invesco Ltd. now owns 4,877,382 shares of the financial services provider’s stock worth $206,409,000 after buying an additional 54,089 shares during the last quarter.
 Finally, Dimensional Fund Advisors LP grew its stake in Iron Mountain by 0.3% during the 2nd quarter.
 Dimensional Fund Advisors LP now owns 4,266,177 shares of the financial services provider’s stock worth $180,545,000 after buying an additional 14,291 shares during the last quarter.
 Hedge funds and other institutional investors own 78.22% of the company’s stock.